joseferdinang/home-server-homelab/README.md

 - [ ] Implement GitHub Actions for code validation.
 - [ ] Evaluate Proxmox after future hardware upgrades.

-## Documentation Rules

-- Do not publish public IP addresses.
-- Do not upload credentials, API keys, tokens, or SSH private keys.
-- Use examples such as `192.168.1.X` instead of real network addresses.
-- Document each relevant change through clear Git commits.
-- Record technical incidents and their solutions.

 ## Author

 José Alfredo Ferdinand Gallardo